 The Thomas Merton Center Food Café is continues to serve breakfast and lunch 6 days per week.
 Meals are now being served in a “take-out” format.
 Food pantry is open 3 days per week providing 10 days of groceries per month for low income families.

 The Thomas Merton Center is open but is in critical need of support.
-You can make a donation via our website or view our wish list of food and supplies needed.
+You can make a donation via their website or view their wish list of food and supplies needed.

 Community Centers, Inc. / CCI

 CCI is a Greenwich-based social service agency dedicated to building skills that empower clients to overcome educational, social and economic barriers.
 We serve families and elderly residents who live in Greenwich Public Housing.
 They are providing food twice weekly to families and senior citizens who live in subsidized housing in Greenwich.
 These are our most vulnerable citizens who face food insecurity during “normal” times.
 CCI is need of unused or gently used grocery bags; food and snacks for kids; financial support to keep our doors open.

 New Covenant Center

 Stamford, CT 06902